 You could create a list of the individual benefits your spouse or other family will be eligible for and store that information and the required documents in a safe place.
 That way, your family will know where to find them.

-The VA office in your region or a veterans lawyer also can help surviving family members with the benefits process.
+The VA office in your region or an accredited veterans lawyer also can help surviving family members with the benefits process.

 “Woods and Woods’ experience will give you the best chance to get what you deserve.“